bwu62/stat240-revamp/docs/07-intro-dplyr.md

 For example, suppose I'm setting up a weather station with several sensors, but I have a small budget, so I buy a cheap pressure sensor that isn't properly weather-proofed and is more prone to producing NAs when it rains.
 These NAs are missing for a relevant reason; there's a systematic pattern behind the missingness.
 Since rain and pressure are closely related, this means the pattern of missingness is meaningful, so removing NAs will add significant bias to the data.

 Now, suppose I replace it with a different cheap pressure sensor that is weather-proof but just slightly buggy overall, and every hour there's independently a 1% chance it will just randomly read NA.
-This data is NOT missing for a relevant reason, i.e. the pattern of missingnes is not meaningful, and you can simply remove the NAs.
+This data is NOT missing for a relevant reason, i.e. the pattern of missingness is not meaningful, and you can simply remove the NAs.

 When working with data you should ALWAYS **look for a pattern in the NAs** and ask yourself if there's evidence of a relevant reason for the missingness.
 You should **ONLY remove NAs with NO clear pattern**, otherwise you risk introducing further systematic biases in your analysis and results.